The Severity of Crime IS the Biggest Factor Why Offenders go to Jail on a First Offence

 Generally, the type and nature of the crime will have the most significant impact on why first time offenders go to jail.
 First time offenders that have no criminal record, no prior criminal history with the police and are facing charges for a relatively minor, non-violent crime are far less likely to receive jail time.
 But, there are still many reasons why they might.

 The more severe and/or violent the crimes are more likely a first time offender will receive a jail sentence.
 If the perceived risk to the community outweighs the potential benefits of a prison alternative, jail time is likely.

 As well, there are some offences that come with a mandatory sentence of imprisonment.

-1. Mandatory Life Sentence
+1. Mandatory Life Sentence or Mandatory Minimum Sentences

-Sentence enhancements – or “specs” – can also result in mandatory prison sentences.
+Sentence enhancements, or “specs”, can also result in mandatory prison sentences.
 This occurs where there is an enhancement to the charges.
 For mandatory imprisonment, the enhancement usually involves a firearm.

-Consequences of a Conviction for First Time Offenders
+A Range of Consequences of a Conviction for First Time Offenders

 As well, a criminal record will directly impact your professional life.
 If you spend time in prison you will likely lose your job.
 Without this income, you can lose your home and other assets.
 Once you have a record, finding work can be difficult.
 Some jobs do not allow people with a criminal record, and many employers have a prejudice against priors.